nyc-otters-2017/crud_students/README.md

 # Anagram Server: The Basics

-## Learning Competencies

-* map the flow of data through a web application
-* recognize the five HTTP methods (GET, POST, DELETE, PUT, PATCH)
-* see implementation of MVC on the web.
-* use important unix contextual tools (e.g. `wc`, `cat`, `man`, `grep`)
-* use the database to verify changes made by the framework
-* use `rake` to generate models, migrations, and to perform migration

 ## Summary
 We're going to write a web application backed by a database.
 Users will provide a word, our application will access the database to retrieve anagrams for that word, and the anagrams will be show to the user.